mmantle-hud/starting-assignment2/README.md

 # Assignment 2
 ```
 - Push your changes to the Github repo and make sure you can see the changes in the Assignment 2 Github repsoitory.
-- Any problems ask for help ASAP so you can move on with Assignment 2.
+- If you have any problems ask for help ASAP so you can move on with Assignment 2.

 ## If you are using XAMPP
 - From https://github.com/ create a new repository
 - Give it a name e.g. Assignment2
 - Make sure it is private.

 From your local copy of Assignment 1.
-Enter the following git command to change the remote to your Assignment 2 repository.
+Enter the following git command to change the remote to your Assignment 2 repository (make sure you replace 'name-of-assignment2-repo' with the actual name of your repository.
 ```
-git remote set-url origin https://github.com/assignment2
+git remote set-url origin https://github.com/name-of-assignment2-repo
 ```
 - Make a change to the README e.g. Remove the contents and enter